 If you flip the switch back on, but the outdoor unit remains turned off, there is a strong likelihood that you might have a separate outdoor power switch that has yet to be switched off.

-In this case, you will need to locate the outdoor power switch and flip it back on yourself manually.
+In this case, you will need to locate the outdoor power switch and flip it back on manually.

-What to Do If Your Space Heater Has a Broken Tip-Over Switch
+What to Do If Your Space Heater Has a Broken Tip-Over Switch?

 Another common issue that homeowners face with their space heaters is a broken tip-over switch.
 The tip-over switch is a safety feature that shuts off the heater if it tips over, preventing fires or other hazards.
 If the tip-over switch is broken, the heater won’t turn on at all.

-What to Do If Your Space Heater Won’t Turn Off
+What to Do If Your Space Heater Won’t Turn Off?

 You can try bypassing the thermostat using the steps mentioned above to determine if the problem is with the thermostat or the heater itself.